fastdatascience/drug_named_entity_recognition/README.md

 - includes test files in the source distribution
 - uses **setup.cfg** for [version single-sourcing](https://packaging.python.org/guides/single-sourcing-package-version/) (setuptools 46.4.0+)

-## Re-releasing the package manually
+## 🧍Re-releasing the package manually

 The code to re-release Harmony on PyPI is as follows: